evancz/guide.elm-lang.org/book/appendix/types_as_bits.md

 Eventually, all values need to be represented in bits.
 This page gives a rough overview of how that actually works.

-Normally there is no real reason to think about this, but I found it to be helpful in deepening my understanding of union types and `case` expressions.
+Normally there is no real reason to think about this, but I found it to be helpful in deepening my understanding of custom types and `case` expressions.
 I hope it is helpful to you as well!

 > **Note:** If you think this is interesting, it may be fun to learn more about garbage collection.
 I have found [The Garbage Collection Handbook](http://gchandbook.org/) to be an excellent resource on the topic!